minio/mc/docs/minio-client-complete-guide.md

 mc config host add <ALIAS> <YOUR-S3-ENDPOINT> <YOUR-ACCESS-KEY> <YOUR-SECRET-KEY> <API-SIGNATURE>
 ```

-Alias is simply a short name to you cloud storage service.
+Alias is simply a short name to your cloud storage service.
 S3 end-point, access and secret keys are supplied by your cloud storage provider.
 API signature is an optional argument.
 By default, it is set to "S3v4".

 ### Example - Minio Cloud Storage
 Minio server displays URL, access and secret keys.